 What do you need to know when planning a festival event?
 From approaching vendors and sponsors to pricing your tickets, and even articulating your value through promotions and press, there are plenty of aspects to consider.
 Planning a festival is more than just having fun – there are a huge amount of safety elements to consider and that’s just the stuff that’s invisible!
 Never mind finding attendees, working out budgets and ensuring you have licenses covered.

 When planning a festival it’s important to first put together a business plan.
-A solid plan helps you focus on your event’s purpose and goals, determine its financial viability and potential, and map out the resources required to deliver it.
+This is your festival planning checklist that will guide you through everything you need to create a successful festival.
+A solid plan helps you focus on your event’s purpose and goals, determine its financial viability and potential and map out the resources required to deliver it.

 Here’s how to write a festival business plan from scratch:

 The executive summary is a thorough yet succinct overview of your event and acts as an introduction to both your festival and you, the event creator.
 It should be a minimum of one page (but no more than 10% of your whole document) and covers:

 - What your event is and where/when it’ll take place